marta-rakowska/qa_manual_challenge/README.md

 #### *What is this app for?*

-OLX is an app for buying and selling.
+OLX is an app for buying and selling things.
 You can get rid of unwanted items or buy something you need.
-You can find there both new and used things.
+You can find there both new and used products.
 The app offers secure payments and cheap shipping.
 There are also job advertisements so it can be useful if you are looking for a job or an employee.

 #### *Who is the end user of this app?*